 - You offer both top of boom and side of boom centre blocks for your outhaul systems.
 Why?
 What is best for me?
 Again this is down to personal preference, but the top of block version makes it easier to see the outhaul calibration on both tacks.

 - Why is there only a Ronstan 20mm version of the spliced clew block when every other clew block has Harken, Allen and Ronstan versions?
 The spliced clew block is designed for use with the quick release version of our outhaul system which has a large loop that fits over the end of the boom.
 The spliced clew block is ‘permanently’ fixed to the sail – i.e. it can be removed when the outhaul system is rigged.
 The large loop on the end of the primary line has to fit through the opening in the clew block and the Ronstan 20mm block as the largest opening of all the small 18-20mm blocks.
-I did try using the Harken 18mm block originally but got frustrated trying to thread the loop through, particularly when trying to rig when it was windy.
+We now offer a Harken 18mm spliced clew block which works when you have a thin ‘teaser line’ attached to the large loop to help thread it through.
 An obvious question would be why not use a 29mm block?
 The answer is that a 29mm block can be used successfully if it is physically tied on close to the sail, but with a spliced loop version the block ends up too far away from the sail and will ‘bottom out’ by hitting the boom end eye before the outhaul is fully on.

 - Should I choose Harken or Allen blocks for my system?
 Harken T2 Carbo blocks are the ‘de facto’ standard on the Laser, being provided with all new Lasers built in the UK.
 The Allen blocks are more economic, but are slightly heavier.
 Functionally they are very similar.